dilanp/Dapr-FaceDetection-Microservice/Readme.md

+- At the end of creating all 4 microservices create a launch.bat file (Win) to launch all of them at .

 Solution
 ========
 - Create the blank solution.
 - Add the ASP.Net Core MVC Web App project (MvcFront).
 - Add the ASP.Net Core Web Api project (OrdersApi).
 - Add the ASP.Net Core Web Api project (FacesApi).
+- Add the ASP.Net Core Web Api project (NotificationApi).

 MvcFront
 ========
 - Change the launchSettings.json file to run it as a Kestrel (console app) at port 5002.
 - Add the Dapr.AspNetCore NuGet package (v1.7.0).
 - Register Dapr in Startup.ConfigureServices() method.
+- Add Dapr pubsub binding for message queueing.
 - Add action methods in HomeController.
 - Add UploadDataCommand model and OrderReceivedEvent classes.
 - Code action methods.